redpesk-core/sec-lsm-manager/docs/protocol.md

 ### Session

-When a client connect, it establishes a unic and single session linked to the connection.
+When a client connect, it establishes a unique and single session linked to the connection.
 That session handles data related to one application.
 Action or queries are running in the context of the current session and use or modify the current data of it.

-When the client disconnect, its session is droped to the trash and can not be recovered in any way.
+When the client disconnect, its session is dropped to the trash and can not be recovered in any way.

 ### Notations